 What is the Health Insurance Marketplace?

-Come October 2013, individuals and families who are not covered under a health insurance plan will have the opportunity to enroll in coverage and avoid federal penalties that go into effect in 2014.
+Come November 15, 2014, individuals and families who are not covered under a health insurance plan will have the opportunity to enroll in coverage and avoid federal penalties in 2015.
+Individual and families who have health insurance will have the opportunity to review their plans and to make any changes to meet their needs.
+(Note: if you have Medicare, this does not apply to you.)
 The Health Insurance Marketplace, a key component of the Act, is designed to make buying health coverage easier and more affordable.
 It will allow individuals and small businesses to:

 - Look for and compare private health plans